include("site.inc"); $template = new Page; $template->initCommon(); $template->displayHeader(); ?>

 NetworkManager (http://fedoraproject.org/wiki/Tools/NetworkManager) has received numerous menu, user interface, and functionality improvements.
 However, it is disabled by default in this release as it is not yet suitable for certain configurations, such as system-wide static IPs or bonding devices.

-This release includes libnotify
+This release includes libnotify, a library that

 features simple and attractive notifications for the desktop.

-Fedora Core now uses gnome-mount
+Fedora Core now uses gnome-mount, a more efficient

-, and uses HAL to
+mechanism that replaces fstab-sync, and uses HAL to

 handle mounting.